Electrical contractors in

 Permit Requirements

-Electrical permits required through Kenai Peninsula Borough Building Department for most work.
+Electrical permits required through Kenai Peninsula Borough for most electrical work.
 Permit fees range $50-200 depending on scope.
-Homeowner permits allowed for simple repairs in owner-occupied single family homes.
+Homeowner permits available for simple work, but contractor permits required for panel upgrades and new circuits.

 Inspection Schedule